mvadari/xrpl-docs/Permissioned DEX XLS.md

 #### 1.3.3.
 Trading Scenario 2
 * Marko has placed open offers on the XRP-EUR orderbook.
 * Tracy places an offer on the XRP-EUR orderbook that crosses one of Marko's offers.
-Her offer is filled by his.
+Her offer cannot be filled by his, since hers is a permissioned offer and his is an open offer.

 ### 1.4.
 How Domains Work